Islam in Finland: Modern immigration

 By the early 1980s, several hundred Muslims predominantly from the Middle East and North Africa (MENA) had immigrated as students, laborers and spouses.
-In 1987 they formed the Suomen islamilainen yhdyskunta association.
+In 1987 they formed the Islamic Society of Finland association.

 Due to the number of immigrants and refugees, the number of Muslims in Finland rose considerably in the early 1990s, predominantly they were from the aforementioned MENA countries as well as Somalia and the Balkans.
 Soon new immigrants established their own mosques and societies.
 In 1996 these groups came together to form a cooperative organ - the Federation of Islamic Organizations in Finland.
 It is estimated that approximately 1,000 Finns have converted to Islam.
 The vast majority of these are women who have married Muslim men.

 By 2003, the number of Muslims had increased to 20,000, up from just 2,700 in 1990.
 There were also about 30 mosques.
 The majority of Muslims were Sunni as well as some Shia refugees from Iraq.

 Like most countries in Western Europe, Muslims tend to live in the larger cities of Finland like Helsinki, Tampere, Oulu and Turku.

 Hundreds of Muslim asylum seekers and refugees from Iraq and Afghanistan convert to Christianity after having had their first asylum application rejected by the Finnish Immigration Service (Migri), in order to re-apply for asylum on the grounds of religious persecution.

 In 2018, the Minister of Justice Antti Häkkänen ruled out the use of Islamic law in Finland.